CONFERENCE SCHEDULE

 WORKSHOP #2 — SITUATIONAL AWARENESS

 A moderated discussion on managing situational awareness in terms of information sources and its ownership.
-This workshop will explore various aspects of information management, including sources and types of information, its significance, access, distribution, and governance.
-The goal is to develop recommendations regarding technology, international cooperation, legal regulations, and training to enhance situational awareness in the Baltic Sea region.
+This workshop will explore various aspects of information management, including sources and types of information, its significance, access, collection, distribution, and governance.
+The goal is to develop recommendations on technology, international cooperation, legal regulations, and training to enhance situational awareness in the Baltic Sea region.
+The recommendations are to contribute to the development of the Digital Baltic architecture.

 WORKSHOP #3 — TECHNOLOGY